piotrkot/NCM/README.txt

 * "the words have to be sorted"
 Although there is an example for sorting, it is not explicitly defined.
-I assume it is natural ordering with case insensitive order.
+For that a collator is used with default locale.
+When one wants to change sorting according to different locale it is required to provide it with `-Duser.language` system property.

 * "broken into sentences"
 It is not explicitly defined how sentence split should be performed.
 Thus,